carbon-design-system/carbon-for-ibm-dotcom/docs/stable-selectors.md

 ```

 ### e2e/unit tests
-This is an example of writing an e2e test (in this case, [Cypress](https://cypress.io)), but can be applied to any forms of e2e (and functional unit) tests:
+This is an example of writing an e2e test (in this case, [Cypress](https://cypress.io)), but can be applied to any e2e (and functional unit) tests regardless of testing framework:

 ```javascript
 it('should load the megamenu - first nav item', () => {